BLuckoo/Challenge_14_NYC_Bikes/README.md

 **4. User Trips by Gender**

 From the dashboard below, it is very evident that male subscribers make up the majority of the ridership.

 ![image](https://user-images.githubusercontent.com/82583576/126883668-494ff42a-37d3-47c8-af22-da6413287780.png)

 ##
 ##
+**5. Bike Utilization**

+To keep the rideship happy, a maintenance progrm for the bikes must be in place.
+One way toschedule the bike maintenance is to consider their utilization.
+The folliwng bubble chart illustrates the bikes that have the highest utilizations - the size of the bubbles are relative to the utilization level of each bike.

 ![image](https://user-images.githubusercontent.com/82583576/126883679-b9e14356-9507-421b-9ae6-5819aea801b6.png)